 We found 4 orthopedic trauma specialists who accept Coventry near Huntington, WV.

-Dr. Vivekanand Neginhal is a physician who specializes in orthopedic trauma.
-Patient reviews placed Dr. Neginhal at an average of 3.5 stars out of 5 star rating by his patients.
+Dr. Vivekanand Neginhal is a specialist in orthopedic trauma.
+Patient reviews placed Dr. Neginhal at an average of 3.5 stars out of 5.
 He accepts Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.

 Conditions / Treatments

 Orthopedic trauma is a branch of orthopedic surgery that focuses on the care of seriously broken bones, especially following accidents.
 Although all orthopedic surgeons treat common fractures, some breaks are difficult to treat and require specialized care in order to heal properly.
 Some examples of the kinds of injuries that an orthopedic trauma specialist might handle include:

 - Compound fractures, where a broken bone pierces the skin

 - Breaks in a joint, which can lead to arthritis

 Treatment provided by an orthopedic trauma specialist depends on the type and extent of the injury.
 In some cases it is sufficient to have a cast, brace, or other external way of supporting the broken bone while it heals.
 More significant injuries may require surgery to place structures such as pins, screws, and plates to stabilize the healing bone.
 In the most complex injuries, bone grafting or limb lengthening procedures may be used.